jbirddog/blue/README.md

 ### Idea for more tools/examples

 1. Write a bs0->blasm (msalb) decompiler by overwriting opcode map/handler
+1. Tool to patch a bluevm binary with custom ext ops and/or input buffer

 ## TODOs

+1. Use blasm to generate extended op blocks
+1. Use blasm to generate input buffer block
+1. Drop at{b,w,d,q} from core ops, add via extended ops to tests
+1. Drop set{b,w,d,q} from core ops, add via extended ops to tests
+1. Expose argv/c via opcodes
+1. If bytes in block 0 are needed, move dq's before includes into dead space in the vm_op_tbl
 1. Bring back a simpiler version of the `blue` language
 1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end
 1. Add more ops to make defining a custom op less verbose/brittle